Somebody That I Used to Know: Year-end charts

-Certifications
+Certifications and sales

 Glee cast version

 The song was covered in the Glee episode "Big Brother" and performed by Darren Criss (as Blaine Anderson) and Matt Bomer (as Cooper Anderson).
 It sold 152,000 digital downloads in its first week of release and debuted on the Digital Songs chart at number 10 and the Hot 100 at number 26.

 Charts

 Mayday Parade version

-The alternative rock band Mayday Parade released a cover of this song featuring Pierce The Veil's lead vocalist Vic Fuentes for the fifth edition of the compilation album Punk Goes Pop, which features bands of the punk, alternative, and hardcore genres covering hit pop songs.
-Their cover became the first single from a Punk Goes... compilation album to chart on a Billboard chart, reaching number 18 on US Rock Songs.
+Alternative rock band Mayday Parade released a cover of this song featuring Pierce the Veil's lead vocalist Vic Fuentes for the fifth edition of the compilation album Punk Goes Pop, which features bands of the punk, alternative, and hardcore genres covering hit pop songs.
+Their cover reached number 18 on the Billboard US Rock Songs chart.
 Alternative Press named their version as the fourth best "Top 50 Punk Goes Pop covers of all time".

 Charts

 Three Days Grace version

-In 2020, Canadian rock band Three Days Grace covered the song and released it as a non-album single.
+On 22 July 2020, Canadian rock band Three Days Grace covered the song and released it as a non-album single.
 The song was later included as a bonus track on the Japanese version of the group's seventh album Explosions.
 A music video (directed by Mike Filsinger) was also released for this version, which features the band performing in a Sketch-like background.
-This version reached number 7 on the Billboard Canada Rock charts and number 19 on the US Rock Airplay charts.
-Lead vocalist Matt Walst also noted about the song, saying: "The first time I heard 'Somebody That I Used to Know' I got goosebumps!
+Their cover charted in the rock song charts of Canada and the United States.
+The song reached number seven on the Billboard Canada Rock chart and number 19 on the US Rock Airplay chart.

+Lead vocalist Matt Walst noted about the song, saying: "The first time I heard 'Somebody That I Used to Know' I got goosebumps!
 This has only happened to me a few times in my life.
 I remember listening to it over and over and just being happy.
-Music releases a mood enhancing chemical in the brain that can set good moods and peak enjoyment.
+Music releases a mood[-]enhancing chemical in the brain that can set good moods and peak enjoyment.
 Music is truly the best drug!"
-Their cover charted in the rock song charts of Canada and the United States.